 Paying for Your Program

-Application fees: The process for applying to a surgical tech program at a technical school or community college can vary.
-Most applications can be completed online at public colleges and private tech schools.
-There are schools in every state that have no application fees.
-For those that do, they vary by institution.
-For example, a technical college may charge a $125 non-refundable application fee plus the completion of a learning exam and interview for admission.
-At the same time, two-year colleges typically charge from $40-50 to apply.
-Application requirements may include a pre-admission basic skills assessment.
-Some programs require submission of high school transcripts and SAT/ACT scores.
+Application fees: The process for applying to a surgical tech program at a technical school or community college vary.
+Most applications can be completed online.
+There are some schools that have no application fees, but those that do vary in what they charge.
+For example, a technical college may charge a $125 non-refundable application fee and require the completion of a learning exam and interview for admission.
+Two-year, public colleges typically charge from $40-50 to apply.
+Application requirements may include a pre-admission basic skills assessment, and some programs require submission of high school transcripts and SAT/ACT scores.

-Program tuition: Standard in-state tuition and fees for associate degree programs in surgical tech total $3,440, according to the College Board.
+Program tuition: Standard in-state tuition and fees for associate degree programs at two-year colleges total $3,440, according to the College Board.
 Program fees may vary based on required materials, lab fees, and clinical equipment.
 A tuition survey by CostHelper reported that a for-profit surgical tech program can charge from $8,000-$50,000 for tuition and fees.
 A private Baptist college, for example, currently charges $17,800 for books, fees, and tuition.

 Scholarships & Grants: Students in accredited online community colleges and trade schools have access to scholarships and grants to offset their tuition.
 And the best part about scholarships and grants is that you don’t have to repay them.
 The following 10 scholarships are created expressly for surgical techs or for undergraduate health science majors: